stella-gao/useful-links/problems.md

 * How to use matplotlib for scientific plotting on Linux   http://xmodulo.com/matplotlib-scientific-plotting-linux.html

+* How to load a model from an HDF5 file in Keras? http://stackoverflow.com/questions/35074549/how-to-load-a-model-from-an-hdf5-file-in-keras

 * _tkinter.TclError: no display name and no $DISPLAY environment variable   http://stackoverflow.com/questions/37604289/tkinter-tclerror-no-display-name-and-no-display-environment-variable